jankabatek/statapack/README.md

 ## Example 1: Conditional frequencies with PLOTTABS

-This example is equivalent to merging two histograms with discrete bin widths (with option *freq*):
+This example is equivalent to merging two histograms with discrete bin widths and option *freq*:

 ![2 histograms](figures/2histograms.png)